 3. In responding to aberrant religious groups and theological errors, I’m not writing anything new.
 I’m simply stating the same thing that others (both past and present) have said.
 This is called Research.
 Thus, I endeavour to quote from valid sources.
 The idea that I “invented” a theory to smear your hero or group should therefore be discarded.

 4. There are different genres of writing.
 Satire is one of them.
 To a high extent, it’s harmless and sometimes acceptable in refuting heresies.
 Most times when reasoning fails, humour works.

 Elijah mocked Baal before his prophets (1Kings 18:27).
 Jesus Christ likened false religious leaders to whited sepulchres (Matt.
 23) and Paul used acerbic words to slam heretics (Gal.
 5:12).
 So I offer no apology for using satire or dry wit in ripping falsehood into shreds.

-6. I attack false religions and heresies mainly because, like juvenile delinquents, they turn the road signs such that rather than lead people to the right road, they lead them to a washed-out bridge.
-My motive is not borne out of hate or inner hurts, but love for the deceived and my adherence to the truth of Scripture.
+6. I attack false religions and heresies mainly because like juvenile delinquents, they turn the road signs such that rather than lead people to the right road, they lead them to a washed-out bridge.
+My motive is not borne out of hate, but love for the deceived and my adherence to the truth of Scripture.

 7. I’ve had people advise me to “respect other people’s religions.”
-I’ve been studying my Bible for over a decade now, but I’m yet to come across such a philosophy.
+Now, I’ve been studying my Bible for over a decade now, but I’m yet to come across such a philosophy.
 God didn’t tell us to respect religions sending people into eternal judgement.
 Who says religions have to be respected?
-If they replace the truths of God with lies; if they are misleading people and turning them away from Jesus Christ – the only way to heaven – then they are serving the Devil’s purpose and we must challenge them.
+If they replace the truths of God with lies; if they are misleading people and turning them away from Jesus Christ – the only way to heaven – then they are serving the Devil’s purpose and must be challenged.

-The eternal fate of millions of souls is more important to me than the feelings of some disgruntled people.
+The eternal fate of millions of souls is more important than the feelings of some disgruntled people.
 But if you vehemently disagree with my conclusions, relief is just a click away.